Welcome to today's edition of the Rush 24-7 podcast.

 Hello.

-Hey, Rush, God bless you, buddy.
+God bless you, buddy.

 Been listening to you for a long time.

-I've uh got a painting company.
+I've got a painting company.

 Funny story.

-I can't imagine that.
+I can imagine that.

-I've heard such stories of guys on the ladders with the radio on where the owner can't get to it.
+Guys on ladders with the radio on where the owner can't get to it.

-Um the wife in particular just goes batty.
+And the wife in particular just goes batty.

-Husbands too, and can't do anything about it other than fire the painter, which they don't want to do.
+Husbands, too, and can't do anything about it other than fire the painter, which they don't want to do.

-Right, yeah, it's hysterical.
+Yeah, it's hysterical.

-Um, you know, what kind of clientele I have and uh whether or not I'm gonna drive them for the can you do that?
+It's funny, but I can almost tell neighborhood by neighborhood what kind of clientele I have and whether or not I'm going to drive them for a while.

 Yeah, well, okay, you don't want to answer.